Kaavalan

 The film's principal shoot commenced in April 2010 and it was completed by November.
 Originally, it was scheduled to release on 17 December 2010, but the release was postponed to 14 January 2011.
-The film was selected to be screened at the Shanghai International Film Festival and received positive reviews from critics who praised the cast performances (Vijay, Asin and Vadivelu), humour and action sequences.
+The film was selected to be screened at the Shanghai International Film Festival and received positive reviews from critics with praise for its cast performances (Vijay, Asin and Vadivelu), humour and action sequences.
 The film became a commercial success by grossing ₹102 crore worldwide.
 It also marked Asin's last Tamil film of her entire film career before marriage.

 Plot

 Bhoominathan idolises Muthuramalingam, a rich powerful landlord in Semmanur.
 At the request of his parents, Bhoomi accepts to work for Muthuramalingam as his bodyguard.
-Muthuramalingam's rival is baying for his blood as his daughter committed suicide, as Muthuramalingam's son rejected her proposal.
+Muthuramalingam's rival is baying for his blood as his daughter committed suicide after Muthuramalingam's son rejected her proposal.
 While Bhoomi protects Muthuramalingam, his rival threatens the life of his daughter Meera.
 No one accepts Bhoomi as he had attacked Meera's brother, thus getting him fired from the job, but Bhoomi saves Muthuramalingam from an attack and finally regains his job.
 Bhoomi is sent to college along with Meera and her friend Madhu to protect them from the threat.

 Bhoomi joins the same class where Meera studies, as he has previously discontinued his education.
 Meera does not like Bhoomi following her as a bodyguard, and plans to divert him.
 Meera calls Bhoomi over his mobile phone from a private number and introduces herself as Ammukutty.
 Initially, Bhoomi hates the mobile call as it will disturb him, but later develops a liking towards Ammukutty and slowly love blossoms for Bhoomi without knowing that it is Meera herself.
 He saves Meera from an attack from Muthuramalingam's rival.
 At one point, Meera too feels herself develop liking towards Bhoomi and expresses her desire to meet him in person without revealing her identity.
 Due to circumstances, they are not able to accomplish this, and she decides to elope with Bhoomi for which he agrees.

 However, Muthuramalingam learns that Bhoomi and Meera are going to run away and sends his men to stop him.
 Bhoomi thrashes them up easily but Muthuramalingam thrashes Bhoomi.
 Meera overhears her father's plans and decides to save Bhoomi by lying that he is in love with some other girl and has planned to elope with her.
 Muthuramalingam spares Bhoomi, believing that Meera is not his lover, but sends his men to the railway station to find out Bhoomi's lover.
 He also instructs that Bhoomi should be killed if there is no one in the railway station.
 In a desperate attempt to save Bhoomi, Meera comes up with a plan and requests Madhu to go to the railway station and pretend to be Ammukutty, so that Muthuramalingam's men will spare Bhoomi believing Madhu to be his lover.